Updated: Mar 25

-There are many factors to consider when remodeling your kitchen.
-One of the first things you'll do is work with your designer to discuss how you plan to use your kitchen and choose the layout.
+While there are many factors to consider when remodeling your kitchen, one of the first things you'll do is work with your designer to discuss how you plan to use your kitchen and choose the layout.

 This layout is very efficient and versatile as it's perfect in any large or small space.

 Notice how the sink, stove, and refrigerator create a triangle shape allowing for ample counter space between the major appliances.
 The flow creates maximum efficiency for the chef and anyone else preparing a meal.

 If possible, consider incorporating a kitchen island that doubles as a sink and seating area.
 Islands are a great way to add seating, beverage centers, storage, cabinetry, and extra prep/ serving space.